-The Committee agreed to present four Awards for 2019, covering a range of buildings in the town.
+The Committee agreed to present five Awards for 2019, covering a range of buildings in the town.

-We felt that the following were worthy of an Award and these were presented at our well attended Christmas Party in Rye Town Hall.
+We felt that the following were worthy of an Award and these were presented at our well attended Christmas Party in Rye Town Hall in December 2019.

 A deserved Award went to Merchant and Mills whose shop is a major asset on Cinque Ports Street.
 People come from far and wide to purchase their unique range of cloths and the building restoration both internally and externally is most impressive.

 The Society had been concerned that following the removal of the vine growth from the White House in the High Street that the building was shown to require extensive repointing and given its prominent position on the High Street, this work needed to be done sympathetically.
 We were very pleased to witness the final outcome and commend James Tomlinson for his excellent restoration work.

 Since it opened in May 2018, the Waterworks has grown to be one of the most popular pubs in Rye.
 It is certainly unusual, being a conversion of a pump house which later became a soup kitchen and eventually a public toilet.
 David Roder is to be congratulated for overseeing a great conversion of use which shows what can be done with vision and hard work.

 One of our members put forward a terraced house in Ferry Road for consideration and the Committee agreed that the conversion had been done in keeping with the neighbouring houses using the correct materials and serves as an excellent